mjmcnelis/iS3D2/README.md

 which overwrites `chosen_particles.dat` with these particles.

-The particle sampler mode requires all of the particles from the HRG model (except photons).
+The particle sampler mode requires all of the particles in the HRG (except photons).
 To run the iS3D sampler with the SMASH particles, do

     cd PDG
     sh chosen_particles.sh smash        # or urqmd, box